elanguages/ELAN/README.md

 ## :warning: License

 MIT.
-See LICENSE.txt for more information.
+See LICENSE for more information.

 <!-- Contact -->